 Your best bet is to hire a lawyer who knows the ins and outs of workers’ compensation claims to act on your behalf to secure your rightful workers’ compensation benefits.
-But before you get to that step, you can take some actions on your own to show that your accident was work-related.
+But before you get to that step, you can take some actions to show that your accident was work-related.

 What Is Workers’ Compensation?